-Q89 : What theory of the origin of the Zn is this model testing?
-Jump to $A89 \bullet$ there is no statistical model, there is no issue with spatial dependence of residuals.
+Q94: What theory of the origin of the Zn is this model testing?
+Jump to $A94 \bullet$

-Notice that we are not using metric coördinates in space (here, the Dutch grid system), rather, we are using the distance from river as a "coörd-inate" to express the spatial relation.
+Notice that we are not using metric coördinates in space (here, the Dutch grid system), rather, we are using the distance from river as a "coördinate" to express the spatial relation.
 In the meuse dataset distance is available as distance in meters or as a normalized distance; we choose the latter because it is available in the interpolation grid, see below.
-Since
+Since there is no statistical model, there is no issue with spatial dependence of residuals.